Move-In Checklist

 Our driving directions include information about the designated unloading zone for each of the buildings.

-These zones are only for active unloading, so residents/helper(s) should u loaf and then move the vehicle to nearby parking (listed in our Directions).
+These zones are only for active unloading, so residents/helper(s) should unload and then move the vehicle to nearby parking (listed in our Directions).
+Our directions will be updated in early August if there are any construction issues known at that time.

 Once you arrive, incoming residents should go to the lobby of their building to check in.
 You need to bring your U Card.